prometheus/docs/content/docs/instrumenting/clientlibs.md

 ---
-title: Start
+title: Client libraries
 sort_rank: 1
 ---

-# Instrumenting your code
+# Client libraries

 If you want to monitor services which do not have existing Prometheus instrumentation, you will need to instrument your application's code via one of